-William Rufus, William the Red: a nickname, probably derived from his red face.
+8 William Rufus, William the Red: a nickname probably derived from his red face.

-&lt;sup>1 Crusade (Latin crux, the cross): the crusades were a series of eight military expeditions undertaken by the Christian powers of Europe to recover Jerusalem and the Holy Land from the hands of the Mohammedans.
+1 Crusade (Latin crux, the cross): the crusades were a series of eight military expeditions undertaken by the Christian powers of Europe to recover Jerusalem and the Holy Land from the hands of the Mohammedans.
 They received their name from the badge of the cross worn by the soldiers.
 The first crusade was undertaken in 1095, and the last in 1270.
-Their effects will be fully considered under Richard I, who took part in them.
+Their effects will be fully considered under Richard I., who took part in them.

-Flambard: a nickname; the torch, or firebrand.

-bard had brains without principle.
-He devised a system of plundering both Church and people in the King's interest.
-Lanfranc, Archbishop of Canterbury, died three years after William's accession.
-Through Flambard's advice, the King left the archbishopric vacant and appropriated its revenues to himself.
-He practised the same course with respect to every office of the Church.
+vacant, and appropriated its revenues to himself.
+He practised the same course with respect to every office of the church.

-181. The King makes Anselm Archbishop (1093). - While this process of systematized robbery was going on, the King suddenly fell ill.
+- 181. The King makes Anselm Archbishop.
+While this process of systematized robbery was going on, the king fell suddenly ill.
 In his alarm lest death was at hand, he determined to make reparation to the defrauded and insulted priesthood.
-He invited Anselm, the abbot of a famous monastery in Normandy, to accept the archbishopric.

-Anselm, who was old and feeble, declined, saying that he and the King could not work together.
+He invited Anselm, a noted French scholar, to accept the archbishopric.
+Anselm, who was old and feeble, declined, saying that he and the king could not work together.
 "It would be," said he, "like yoking a sheep and a bull."

-But the King would take no refusal.
+But the king would take no refusal.
 Calling Anselm to his bedside, he forced the staff of office into his hands.
-Anselm became the champion of the freedom of the Church.
-But when the King recovered, he resumed his old practices and treated the archbishop with such insult that he finally left the country.

-182. William's Merit. - William's one merit was that he kept England from being devoured piecemeal by the Norman barons, who regarded her as a pack of hounds in full chase regard the hare about falling into their rapacious jaws.

-Like his father, he insisted on keeping the English Church independent of the ever-growing power of Rome.
-In both cases his motives were purely selfish, but the result to the country was good.

-183. His Death. - His power came suddenly to an end (1100).
-He had gone in the morning to hunt in the New Forest (§ 167) with his brother Henry.
+When the king recovered, he resumed his old practices and treated Anselm with such insult, that he finally left the country. - 182.
+William's Merit.
+William's one merit was that he kept England from being devoured piecemeal by the Norman barons, who regarded her, as a pack of hounds, in full chase, regard the hare about falling into their rapacious jaws.
+Like his father, he insisted on keeping the English church independent of the evergrowing power of Rome.
+In both cases his motives were purely selfish, but the result to the country was good. - 183.
+His Death.
+In 1100 his power came suddenly to an end.
+He had gone in the morning to hunt in the New Forest with his brother Henry.
 He was found lying dead among the bushes, pierced by an arrow shot by an unknown hand.
 William's character speaks in his deeds.
-It was hard, cold, despotic, yet in judging it we should consider the words of Fuller, "No pen hath originally written the life of this King but what was made with a monkish penknife, and no wonder if his picture seem bad, which was thus drawn by his enemy."

-184. Summary. - Notwithstanding William's oppression of both Church and people, his reign checked the revolt of the baronage and prevented the kingdom from falling into anarchy like that existing on the continent.
+It was hard, cold, despotic, yet in judging it we should consider the words of Fuller, "No pen hath originally written the life of this king but what was made with a monkish pen-knife, and no wonder if his picture seem bad, which was thus drawn by his enemy." - 184.
+Summary.
+Notwithstanding William's oppression of both church and people, his reign checked the revolt of the baronage and prevented the kingdom from falling into anarchy like that existing on the continent.

-MENRY I -- 1100-1135
+HENRY I. -- 1100-1135.